-A “must have” for every fridge, an irresistible sweet and sour homemade canned zucchini relish that goes perfectly with eggs, cheeses, burgers and much more.
+A “must have” for every fridge!
+A homemade sweet and sour canned zucchini relish that goes with eggs, cheeses, burgers and much more.

-Canned Zucchini Relish is so simple to make and quite frankly it’s a “must” to accompany any type of meat, burgers, cheeses or hot dogs!
-Relishes are a religion where I’m from, people make their own homemade versions once a year and sous-vide them before winter comes, to make reserves for the cold months to come.
+Canned Zucchini Relish is so simple to make and quite frankly it’s a “must” to go with any type of meat, burger, cheese or hot dog!
+Relishes are a religion where I’m from, people make their own homemade versions once a year and sous-vide them before winter comes.
+In order to make reserves for the cold months to come.
 If you open the fridge of a Canadian, the chances are, you’ll see a version of a homemade relish or two in there.
-There are some more popular than others, like the beloved “ketchup aux fruits” (fruits relish) which is basically a mix of onion, pepper, apples and pears.
+There are some more popular than others, like the beloved “ketchup aux fruits” (fruits relish) which is a mix of onion, pepper, apples and pears.

-Some people shred their whole veggies with the help of a food processor or cheese grater to save some time but like my grandma, I’m doing it the traditional way, by hand (brunoise cut).
+Some people shred their whole veggies with the help of a food processor or cheese grater to save some time.
+For my part, like my grandma, I’m doing it the traditional way, by hand (brunoise cut).
 It also looks more appealing with mini cubes.
-If you feel lazy though, go ahead and make it with the food processor.
-As for the rest of the technique, it’s quite simple, just check the video below.
+If you feel lazy, though, make it with the food processor.
+As for the rest of the technique, it’s pretty simple; check the video below.

-The base of the ingredients are usually similar from recipe to recipe… what changes the most is the set of spices used.
-Some people like it “ultra” spiced with loads of aromatics and others like it more subtile.
-Some recipes will have celery seeds or nutmeg others mustard grains, but pretty much all of them use turmeric powder.
-I believe it’s a nice “wink” to its Indian origin.
-Turmeric doesn’t taste much, it’s mainly used for its color, plus it got plenty of health benefits so why not? (more info on health benefits of Turmeric here)
+The base of the ingredients is usually similar from recipe to recipe… what changes the most is the set of spices used.
+Some people like it “ultra” spiced with loads of aromatics, and others like it more subtle.
+Some recipes will have celery seeds or nutmeg, others mustard grains, but all use turmeric powder.
+I believe it’s a friendly “wink” to its Indian origin.
+Turmeric doesn’t taste much, it’s mainly used for its colour and has plenty of health benefits, so why not? (more info on health benefits of Turmeric here)

-So let’s get this homemade zucchini relish going!
+So let’s get these homemade zucchini relish going!

 - 1 onion (cut into small dices)

 - 1/2 red bell pepper (cut into small dices)

 - 1/2 green bell pepper (cut into small dices *can substitute for red bell pepper)